scchess/Qualimap/doc/command_line.rst

                                       alignments from analysis.
 If the
                                       duplicates are not flagged in BAM file, then they will be detected by Qualimap.
+    -sdmode,--skip-dup-mode <arg>        Specific type of duplicated alignments to skip (if this option is activated).
+                                      0 : both flagged and estimated (default) 1 : only flagged duplicates
+                                      2 : only estimated by Qualimap

 | The only required parameter is :guilabel:`bam` -- the input mapping file.